 In an economy dependent on debt, interest rates matter.
 High inflation adjusted interest rates, along with constant borrowing across all sectors of the economy (including commercial debt, personal debt and government debt) can lead to higher consumption today, but lower production in the future.
 In effect, debt is equal to consumption pushed forward, while savings equals delayed consumption.
 High debt levels reduce the potential for more investment in the future.
 The Federal Reserve controls the Federal Funds Rate (FFR), which is equal to the rate banks pay and receive for overnight reserve deposits (something that today is barely used), while the 10-year treasury is considered to be the market rate for debt.

 Currently, even though the Federal Reserve is pushing down short-term rates, the longer term 10-year rate has begun to increase, suggesting that markets are expecting inflation to be higher than the FFR and that demand for more debt will grow.
 Neither of these things are good for the economy over the longer term, so the US should likely expect to continue to underperform.
+Even so, rates are still well below historical norms, suggesting that monetary policy is too loose, and policy is in an inflationary mode.
+This is the monetary view of inflation (which differs from the supply side costs discussed before, but which also plays an important role).

 Source: Federal Reserve Bank of St. Louis, 10-Year Treasury Constant Maturity Minus Federal Funds Rate [T10YFF], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/T10YFF.